npasquie/vote-dapp-build/README.md

 - `cd vote-dapp-front`
 - `yarn start` to start the front-end (on localhost:3001, source watch also enabled)
+- `ganache-cli` to launch a local ethereum RPC (you can also use ganache GUI)

 access mongo express via navigator on localhost:8081